tribalthirst/tribalthirst/src/ux/content/posts/balance-self-promotion.md

 ---
 title: "The Balance of Self-Promotion"
 date: "2017-07-07"
+aliases:
+  - /balance-self-promotion
 categories:
   - "communications"
 ---

-The older I get, the less I relish instant gratification, acknowledgement, and self-promotion.
+The older I get, the less I relish instant gratification, acknowledgement, and self-promotion.<!--more-->

 Maybe I just feel confident in my abilities (warning: pride setting in) or apathetic to false platitudes.